 The developer track

-That's wallet auth — the primitive under everything Skye Meta ships.
+That's wallet auth: the primitive under everything Skye Meta ships.
 A wallet is read, your conditions are evaluated, and you get back a cryptographically signed yes-or-no that anyone can verify.
 No accounts to manage, no secrets to store, no identity collected.
 Here it is as tools you build with.

-The category is condition-based access: instead of asking who someone is, you ask whether their wallet meets your conditions — and act on a signed answer.
+The category is condition-based access: instead of asking who someone is, you ask whether their wallet meets your conditions, and act on a signed answer.
 It's all powered by InsumerAPI, the condition-based access API.

 The complete wallet trust profile.
-One call returns eleven independently signed dimensions across ten issuers — holdings, behavior, operator, control, code, sanctions, and more — each verifiable offline, without trusting anyone.
+One call returns eleven independently signed dimensions across ten issuers (holdings, behavior, operator, control, code, sanctions, and more), each verifiable offline, without trusting anyone.
 Including us.

 Condition-gated sessions for AI agents.
 Every participant's wallet is attested on entry and re-checked live; the moment on-chain state changes, access changes with it.
 Sell the token, lose the session.
 Crypto-paid credits, fully programmatic.

 Free, MIT either-or middleware for Node APIs.
 Your API-key customers pass through untouched; wallet-signed requests get verified.
-BYO InsumerAPI key, no SkyeMeta license — if we disappeared tomorrow, it keeps working.
+BYO InsumerAPI key, no SkyeMeta license.
+If we disappeared tomorrow, it keeps working.

 There's no API secret sitting in a config file waiting to be pasted into a gist.
 The wallet signs; the answer is signed back.
 Credentials that can't be copied can't be stolen.